 All of the liabilities noted in the table above relate to the purchase of the property, plant and equipment.
 The assets of the VIEs can be used only to settle obligations of the VIEs and the VIEs' debt holders have no recourse to our general credit.
 We have not provided financial or other support to the VIEs and are not required to provide such support.
-We did not record any gain or loss upon initial consolidation of the VIE.
+We recorded no gain or loss upon initial consolidation of the VIEs or upon deconsolidation of the rail car VIE.